 You need to know who your customers are.
 You also need to know who your best customers are.

 This type of customer information—and other similar info—is extremely valuable to you as a salesperson.
-Segmenting your prospects by this information can lead to all sorts of actionable insights, such as:
+Segmenting your prospects by this information leads to all sorts of actionable insights, such as:

 - Telling you which prospects would benefit from proactive outreach